 Using the regular method this business owner would have to calculate direct expenses (installing a new carpet or painting the wall) as well as indirect expenses (mortgage and utilities).
 Let’s say they add up to $5,000 annually.
 The next step would be to take that 40% ratio and multiply it against the expenses (5,000 x 0.4) resulting in an annual deduction of $2,000.

-Using the simplified home office deduction they would only have to look at the square footage of the space designated for business.
+Using the home office simplified method, they would only have to look at the square footage of the space designated for business.
 In this case, they would only be able to claim a maximum of $1,500 because the limit is set at 300 square feet.

-Once you determine that your home office space meets the requirements you need to choose what method of calculation you want to use.
-Keep in mind, once you choose your method, it is not possible to change your mind for that year, however, it is possible to select a different method every year.
+Once you determine that your home office space meets the requirements, choose the method of calculation you want to use.
+Keep in mind that once you choose your method, you cannot change it for that year.
+However, you can select a different method each year.

-Many people choose to use the simplified method as a way to avoid the record keeping requirements, but in some situations, you can come up with a lower deduction than you would have if you choose the standard method.
+Many people choose to use the home office simplified method to avoid record-keeping requirements.
+However, in some situations, this method results in a lower deduction than the standard method.

-f you have a single-room office and small operations, the simplified method can work well for you.
-However, if you have many expenses this year that are ONLY related to your home business space, or if your home office space is large, you could get a higher deduction with the standard method.
+If you have a single-room office and small operations, the home office simplified method can work well.
+However, if you have many expenses this year exclusively related to your home business space, or if your home office is large, the standard method could provide a higher deduction.

-As you can see, taking a home office deduction is not easy.
-Always make sure you understand the general rules and meet the required qualifications.
-Because of the coronavirus pandemic, employees may receive a home office reimbursement or be fully repaid for any items purchased just for the home office.
+Taking a home office deduction requires understanding the general rules and meeting the required qualifications.
+Due to the coronavirus pandemic, employees may receive a home office reimbursement or be fully repaid for items purchased solely for the home office.

 Bonsai offers you a business expense tracker and tax software that will make this process easier and faster.
 It will help you calculate your expense deductions so you can make the right decision and maximize your self-employment tax savings.